Start With Microsoft Power Apps Tutorials

 You can simply sign in to https://make.powerapps.com/ and build a Power Apps app for free.

-Other than this, I recommend using the Power Apps Developer Plan.
-It gives you a free development environment to build and test with Power Apps, Power Automate, and Microsoft Dataverse.
+In addition, I recommend using the Power Apps Developer Plan.
+It provides a free development environment for building and testing with Power Apps, Power Automate, and Microsoft Dataverse.
 However, you need a work or school email address for the Power Apps developer plan.
 You can sign up for a Power Apps developer plan here.

-The main advantage of using the Power Apps developer plan is that it allows you to create unlimited apps for development and test purposes.
+The main advantage of the Power Apps developer plan is that it lets you create unlimited apps for development and testing.

 Microsoft Power Apps tutorials

-Here are the list of Microsoft Power Apps tutorials:
+Here is the list of Microsoft Power Apps tutorials: